SD-WAN is Going Mainstream

 Gartner recommend that you look at SD-WAN when refreshing your WAN edge equipment, renegotiating a carrier contract, building out new branches, or aggressively moving apps to the cloud (among other reasons).

 SD-WAN has several very real and tangible benefits (cost, performance, availability to name a few) with clear ROI when compared to alternatives.
 In fact, this is what is driving rapid adoption.
 However, one question that often comes up with clients is “what are the downsides” or “it sounds to good too be true”.
 With that as the backdrop, here are some of the downsides (or “challenges” as the marketers call them) affiliated with early SD-WAN deployments…

-- Substantial functionality gaps exist with many well-known SD WAN vendors/products.
-For example, features that are missing from many SD WAN products include T1/E1 interfaces, integrated 4G/LTE capability, Wan Optimization, and even support for IPv6.
+- Substantial functionality gaps exist with many well-known SD-WAN vendors/products.
+For example, features that are missing from many SD-WAN products include T1/E1 interfaces, integrated 4G/LTE capability, WAN optimisation, and even support for IPv6.
 This will change and vendors are adding these capabilities as we speak, but at this point in time, most vendors don’t have them all.

 - SD WAN can facilitate a move towards lower-cost Internet transport, but this can lead to challenges in managing heterogeneous connectivity.
 MPLS did something that everyone knows about, but that most people don’t really appreciate – manage that last mile.
 I’ve talked to many SD WAN early adopters that started bringing in lots of Internet connections only to find that the heterogeneous nature of vendor and/or service offerings prompted them to bring in a third party aggregator to manage it, or go with a higher cost provider with a larger footprint.